Employment Law Information For Cases, Funding, And Loans

 The 3 Basic Rights Of Employees

-By law, federal law that is, each employee has three basic rights in their employment and these must be respected or else.
-Put a different way, when these rights are not respected, the courts can be where a disagreement or a lawsuit is brought to get this figured out and punitive damages can be levied against the employer who has not respected these laws.
+According to the federal, each employee has three basic rights in their employment and these must be respected or else.
+Put this in a different way, when these rights are not respected, a lawsuit can be filed to get this figured out and punitive damages can be levied against the employer who has violated these laws.

 Employees have the basic rights to know.
-This means that they have the right to be aware of risks they face doing their work, a right to know the risks of the equipment they will be using, and the right to know about dangerous substances in their workplace.
+This means that they have the right to be aware of risks they face doing their work, a right to know the risks associated with the equipment they will be using, and the right to know about dangerous substances in their workplace.

 Employees have the basic right to participate.
 This means they are allowed to ask questions about issues and situations that affect them in their work or personally while being at the workplace.